 - If the person is not fully aware of their surroundings, they may be unaware of the need to use the toilet and may wet or soil themselves without realising.

-- The stroke may have damaged the part of the brain that controls the bowel and/or the bladder.
+- The stroke may have damaged the part of the brain that controls the bladder and/or the bowel.

 - Someone with mobility difficulties might experience continence difficulties.
-They may rely on help getting to or using the toilet and might soil themselves before they reach the toilet.
+They may rely on help getting to or using the toilet and might wet themselves before they reach the toilet.

 - Someone with communication problems may not be able to tell anyone when they need to go to the toilet.